-UW Health's Sports Medicine doctors treat a wide range of common athletic injuries, including turf toe - a sprain in one of the joints of the toe.
+UW Health's Sports Medicine doctors in Madison, Wisconsin, treat a wide range of common athletic injuries, including turf toe - a sprain in one of the joints of the toe.

 Turf Toe Treatment